Patisserie Valerie – a cautionary tale for accidental managers

 It’s time to bring management back into fashion.
 For the sake of your business.

-If you don’t know how to have this kind of performance conversation, or what to monitor, or how to spot that an employee or business partner is making up their own rules, then have a look at our Be a Better Manager mentoring programme for Accidental Managers.
+If you don’t know how to have this kind of performance conversation, or what to monitor, or how to spot that an employee or business partner is making up their own rules, then have a look at our coaching programme for Accidental Managers.

 It might just save your business.